I work in the Robust Software Engineering Area, headed by Joseph Coughlan, which is in the Intelligent Systems Division (Code TI) at NASA Ames.

 My education includes a BS in Mathematics from the California Institute of Technology (Mathematical Logic, Algebra, Theory of Computation, Numerical Analysis), and an MS in Computer Science (AI) from Stanford University.
 I visited Oxford, Cambridge, and Univ. of Manchester during summers in 1987 and 1989 where I studied formal methods, in particular, Z and VDM, and the algebra of programming.

-Since 2007 I have been involved in NASA oversight of the Orion software development tool chain and application of software analysis tools to Orion software.
+From 2007 until 2012 I was involved in NASA oversight of the Orion software development tool chain and application of software analysis tools to Orion software.
 In particular, I analyzed the results of several static analysis tools applied to the flight software for the Pad Abort 1 test flight.
 I formulated property monitors as hierarchical state machines that implement specification patterns (see "Rapid Property Specification and Checking for Model-Based Formalisms" below).
-More recently I have been involved in applying black-box test case generation and machine learning tools for analyzing the robustness of Guidance, Navigation and Control software for Orion's Exploration Flight Test 1.
+More recently I was involved in applying black-box test case generation and machine learning tools for analyzing the robustness of Guidance, Navigation and Control software for Orion's Exploration Flight Test 1.

-I have been and am the technical representative (COTR) for the contracting officers of several SBIRs related to software tools.
-I served as COTR for a NASA Research Award about Safety Cases, and as point of contact for a SARP initiative related to Safety Cases; I currently review materials being developed for a tutorial about Assurance Cases.
+I have been the technical representative (COTR) for the contracting officers of several SBIRs related to software tools.
+I served as COTR for a NASA Research Award about Safety Cases, and as point of contact for a SARP initiative related to Safety Cases; I also reviewed materials that were developed for a tutorial about Assurance Cases.

 In 2006, I inherited leading the SARP initiative that produced a practitioner's guidebook to program model checking (see publications, below).